Kasetty-Praveen-Kumar/Design-of-Single-Stage-OTA-using-28nm-CMOS-Technology/README.md

 </p>

 <p align="justify">
 From Fig. 12 it can be observed that, for a differential input (V1-V2) of 5mV, the ouput signal amplitude is ≈58mV which results a gain of 11.6.
-Hence, it can be seen that the gain of the amplifier is same as that of single ended inputs.
+Thus, it can be seen that the gain of the amplifier is same as that of single ended inputs.
 To verify the UGB of the OTA, AC analysis is performed by sweeping the frequency of the signal form 10Hz to 10GHz.
 From the Ac analysis, the UGB of the OTA is found to be 29.3 MHz with the gain of 22dB.
-Fig. 13 and Fig. 14 shows the bode plot for the gain of the designed OTA.
+Fig. 13 and Fig. 14 shows the bode plot of the OTA deicting the obtained UGB and the open-loop gain, respectively.
 </p>

 <p align="center">